ganioc/esp32-tcp-srv/README.md

 # esp32-sensors Example
 Starts a FreeRTOS task to print "esp32-sensors"

 See the README.md file in the upper level 'examples' directory for more information about examples.

+## SDK version
+- esp-idf  v4.0

 # Functions
 ## OTA
 How to upgrading?

+Use HTTP client to fetch new firmware from a HTTP server.

 ## GPIO settings